bbbbbr/gimp-rom-bin/README.md

 * Palettes: Does not yet import palettes and defaults to internal standard palettes.
 Which can then be changed using the GIMP color map and Palette tools.

+* Image size: Image width and height must be even multiples of 8 (the ROM image tile size, 8x8).
+If they aren't import and export will fail (quietly, for now).

 ## GIMP usage hints: